• Skip to primary navigation

 For the crust:

-1. Preheat oven to 350 degrees.
-Spray 9" pie dish with nonstick spray.
+1. Preheat oven to 350 degrees Fahrenheit.
+Spray 9-inch pie dish with nonstick spray.

-2. Add pecans & graham crackers to blender or food processor.
+2. Add pecans and graham crackers to blender or food processor.
 Pulse until coursely ground & transfer to medium bowl.

 • Texture should look like wet sand.
 Be careful not to overblend - you'll get homemade pecan nut butter!